Jean-Paul Riopelle: Biography

 Riopelle married Françoise Lespérance in 1946; the couple had two daughters but separated in 1953.
 In 1959, he began a relationship with the American painter Joan Mitchell.
 Living together throughout the 1960s, they kept separate homes and studios near Giverny, where Monet had lived.
 They influenced one another greatly, as much intellectually as artistically, a facet of their art which has been explored by an exhibition at the Art Gallery of Ontario in 2018.
 Their association was a stormy one, fuelled by alcohol, which ended in 1979.
+After the end of his relationship with Mitchell, Riopelle was in a long-term relationship with the American painter Hollis Jeffcoat, with whom he lived in France and Quebec until 1986.
+In an official National Film Board retrospective on Riopelle films, curator Marc St-Pierre describes Jeffcoat as Riopelle's companion and identifies her as one of the people working with him and ceramist Hans Spinner during the filming of Riopelle.
+Riopelle's daughter Sylvie Riopelle-Gamet later spoke warmly of Jeffcoat in the 1999 documentary Riopelle, sans titre, 1999, collage, associating her with a period when Riopelle had regained some health and enjoyment of life.
+From about 1986 until his death, his companion was Huguette Vachon.

 His 1992 painting Hommage à Rosa Luxemburg is Riopelle's tribute to Mitchell, who died that year, and is regarded as a high point of his later work.

 Work

 Riopelle's style in the 1940s changed quickly from Surrealism to Lyrical Abstraction (related to abstract expressionism), in which he used myriad tumultuous cubes and triangles of multicolored elements, facetted with a palette knife, spatula, or trowel, on often large canvases to create an overall sense of movement.

 The presence of long filaments of paint in his painting from 1948 through the early 1950s has often been seen as resulting from a dripping technique like that of Jackson Pollock.
 Rather, the creation of such effects came from the act of throwing, with a palette knife or brush or directly from the paint tube, large quantities of paint onto the stretched canvas (positioned vertically).

 Riopelle's voluminous impasto became just as important as color.
 His oil painting technique allowed him to paint thick layers, producing peaks and troughs as copious amounts of paint were applied to the surface of the canvas.
 Riopelle, though, claimed that the heavy impasto was unintentional: "When I begin a painting," he said, "I always hope to complete it in a few strokes, starting with the first colours I daub down anywhere and anyhow.
 But it never works, so I add more, without realizing it.
 I have never wanted to paint thickly, paint tubes are much too expensive.
 But one way or another, the painting has to be done.
 When I learn how to paint better, I will paint less thickly."
 This aspect of the "unintentional" is in keeping with Riopelle's interest in Surrealism and using "absolute chance" to create art.